qpoterek/a2s-urban-webmap/README.md

 ## 📁 Project structure

-This project includes the following directories:
+This project includes the following directories in the `gh-pages` branch:

 - `data/` — TopoJSON files containing classification results and region of interest.
 - `dist/` — Build directory.

 ## 🏗️ Build

-In order to build this portfolio, Node.js v16.15.0+ is required.
+Node.js v16.15.0 was used, but earlier versions might work too.

 The following lines can be used to run the webmap in a built-in development server: